RILAB/rilab.github.io/markdown/rehab.md

 #### May 2015

 ##### Fri.
+May 22, 2015

+[Monnahan and Kelly 2015](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1005201) Epistasis Is a Major Determinant of the Additive Genetic Variance in Mimulus guttatus

+##### Fri.
 May 15, 2015

 [Mathieson and McVean 2013](http://www.ncbi.nlm.nih.gov/pubmed/23307902) Estimating selection coefficients in spatially structured populations from time series data of allele frequencies